Mids/UniCon/Readme.md

 - PD-based Method

   Similar to [DReCon](https://montreal.ubisoft.com/en/drecon-data-driven-responsive-control-of-physics-based-characters/), except for the fact that DReCon uses an online motion matching system to generate target states, whereas we directly use the target states from the dataset.
-We also use similar hyper-parameters from DReCon.We show another simple variant of removing the actual state from the observation function and performing open-loop control, which we name as Kinematic-State baseline.
+We also use similar hyper-parameters from DReCon.
+We show another simple variant of removing the actual state from the observation function and performing open-loop control, which we name as Kinematic-State baseline.

 - [[Chentanez et al. 2018]](https://dl.acm.org/doi/10.1145/3274247.3274506)